bjorn-ha/smarthome/README.md

 ### <a name="servers"></a>Servers

-<p><font size="3">I used a Raspberry Pi 3B to run Hassio for about four months.
+<p><font size="3">I used a Raspberry Pi 3 to run Hassio for about four months.
 By then it became too slow, and I wanted a more reliable solution.
+I tried to run Hassio in a container on the Synology, but I wasn't happy with the reliability.
+For that reason, I decided to buy a separate server for my Hassio installation.
 </p>

 | Device        |Quantities           |More Info          |Image    |